fechbmaster/3DNIRmapper/README.md

 # 3DNIRmapper

 3DNirMapper maps multiple textures with given camera parameters on a 3d-model using a z-buffer approach.
-It was originaly developed to map nearinfrared pictures to a 3d tooth model and was developed in proceedings of my master thesis.
+It was originaly developed to map nearinfrared pictures on a 3d tooth model and was developed in proceedings of my master thesis.

 For example with the given camera parameters it can map these two images to a 3d-modell...